-The tax does not apply to a removal of gasoline at the refinery rack if:
+The tax does not apply to a removal of gasoline at the refinery rack if all the following requirements are met.

-- The gasoline is removed from an approved refinery that is not served by pipeline (other than for receiving crude oil) or vessel, - · The gasoline is received at a facility that is operated by a registrant and is within the bulk transfer/terminal system, - The removal from the refinery is by rail car, and - · The same person operates the refinery and the facility at which the gasoline is received.
+- · The gasoline is removed from an approved refinery that is not served by pipeline (other than for receiving crude oil) or vessel. - · The gasoline is received at a facility that is operated by a registrant and is within the bulk transfer/terminal system. - · The removal from the refinery is by railcar. - · The same person operates the refinery and the facility at which the gasoline is received.

 Entry into the United States.
-The entry of gasoline into the United States is taxable if the entry is:
+The entry of gasoline into the United States is taxable if the entry meets either of the following conditions.

-· By bulk transfer and the enterer is not a registrant, or

-· Not by bulk transfer.
+- · It is made by bulk transfer and the enterer is not a registrant. - It is not made by bulk transfer.